-- Whose annual income increases as a result of employment of a family member who was unemployed for one or more years previous to employment; - Whose annual income increases as a result of increased earnings by a family member during participation in any economic self-sufficiency or other job training program; or - Whose annual income increases as a result of new employment or increased earnings of a family member, during or within six monts after receiving assistance, benefits or services under any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the PHA in consultation with the local agencies administering temporary assistance for needy families (TANF) and Welfare-to-Work (WTW) programs.
-The TANF program is not limited to monthly income maintenance but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance, provided that the total amount over a six-month period is at least \$500. - Reasonable accommodation.
+- Reasonable accommodation.
 A change, exception, or adjustment to a rule, policy, practice, or service to allow a person with disabilities to fully access the PHA's programs or services. - Recertification.
 Sometimes called reexamination.
 The process of securing documentation of total family income used to determine the rent the tenant will pay for the next 12 months if there are no additional changes to be reported. - Remaining member of the tenant family.
 The person left in assisted housing who may or may not normally qualify for assistance on their own circumstances (i.e., an elderly spouse dies, leaving widow age 47 who is not disabled). - Residency preference.
 A PHA preference for admission of families that reside anywhere in a specified area, including families with a member who works or has been hired to work in the area (See residency preference area). - Residency preference area.
 The specified area where families must reside to qualify for a residency preference. - Responsible entity.
 For the public housing program, the PHA administering the program under an ACC with HUD.
 Secretary.
-The Secretary of Housing and Urban Development. - Section 8.
-Section 8 of the United States Housing Act of 1937; refers to the housing choice voucher program - Security deposit.
-A dollar amount (maximum set according to the regulations) which can be used for unpaid rent or damages to the PHA upon termination of the lease. - Sexual assault.
-Any nonconsensual sexual act proscribed by federal, tribal, or state law, including when the victim lacks capacity to consent (42 U.S.C.
-13925(a)) - Sexual orientation.
-Homosexuality, heterosexuality, or bisexuality. - Single person.
-A person living alone or intending to live alone.
+The Secretary of Housing and Urban Development.